Imagine What I Could Save on Airfare!

 After college, I traveled for eight months around Europe and lived for a while with a man in Athens.
 When I got home, we remained in touch, sending letters back and forth across the Atlantic (this was long before email.)
 Initially, the letters were weekly, then dwindled in frequency to monthly, until finally, it had been nearly nine months since I’d heard from him.

-One night, in a dream, I went to visit him in the tiny apartment in Ano Ilisia where we’d lived together.
-I was “informed by neighbors” he no longer lived there; that he’d moved to a different neighborhood, to an area where several of his friends lived and which we had visited together on a couple of occasions.
+One night, in a dream, I went to visit him in the tiny apartment in the Ano Ilisia section where we’d lived together.
+I was “informed by neighbors” he no longer lived there; that he’d moved to a different neighborhood – an area where several of his friends lived and which we’d visited together on a couple of occasions.
 I “flew” to the new neighb and tried to find him, without luck.

 The very next day, I received a letter from him telling me he’d moved from Ano Ilisia to a new apartment, in the very area where I’d been looking for him in my dream!

 In my mid-30’s, I traveled for a while in Tibet.
 Most of the roads there are carved into the sides of mountains, with a precipitous drop off the other side.
 One afternoon, the bus I was traveling on came to a stop behind a long line of traffic.
 Way ahead of us, a truck had fallen halfway off the mountain.
 Other drivers (who seemed used to this kind of thing) had attached thick ropes to it, and were attempting to pull it back onto the road before it tumbled into the abyss.